Skip to main content

 Bonus: How to Deal With Passive-Aggressive Emails

-Did you know that passive-aggressiveness can be found in emails as well?
-Author Erica Dahawan‘s book, Digital Body Language: How to Build Trust and Connection, No Matter the Distance, describes some passive-aggressive feelings behind some commonly used phrases.
+Oh yes, passive-aggression lives in your inbox too.
+Author Erica Dhawan’s book, Digital Body Language: How to Build Trust and Connection, No Matter the Distance, digs into the buried feelings behind a lot of everyday phrases.

 Frequently Asked Questions About Passive-Aggressive Behavior